Florida’s Best Direct Mortgage Lender

 Cashout up to 90% of the home’s value (100% in some cases)

-terms, they are usually more affordable.
-As such, borrowers are better able to focus on paying off
+they are usually more affordable.
+As such, borrowers are better able to focus on paying off debt and other

 MILITARY STATUS

-copies of your DD-214 discharge paperwork.
-It's the most important military document in your
+of your DD-214 discharge paperwork.
+It's the most important military document in your records, for many

 The DD-214 is proof of your military status, whether you are retired, separated, discharged.
 It also